aquitania99/sydney-kids-activities/README.md

 ## 13. Real-World Bugs We Hit (and Fixed)

 This section documents every bug encountered during the actual build.
-Reading bug histories is one of the best ways to learn.

 ---